Can Man’s Best Friend Benefit From Music Therapy?

 Here are a couple of examples:

-Everyday behaviors might really be masking anxiety.
+Everyday behaviors might be masking anxiety.
 A dog who has that quirky habit of endlessly licking their paws might actually be a sign that your furry friend isn’t feeling their best.
 Excessive grooming, yawning, and tail-chasing are also signs of anxiety.

 Constant barking and growling are both expressions of aggression.
 While it’s easy to get caught up in mitigating the behavior, it could be a symptom of an underlying stress response.
 One instance where this might come up is with a doggo who had been rescued from a shelter.
 Still, in the case of aggression, it’s best to consult with an animal behaviorist.

 While dogs can’t learn to play instruments (usually) or process how a particular song makes them feel, they react when music is played for them.
+Although this is not exactly music therapy, it can still help your dog to feel better!

 In a study done by animal behavioral scientists at Glasgow University, researchers found that dogs have general tastes and music preferences.